rstudio/rsconnect-jupyter/docs/README.md

 ![dialog that prompts for overwriting or publishing new content](overwrite.png)

-Choosing "New location" will create a new document in Connect.
+Choosing "New location" will create a new document in RStudio Connect.
 You can choose either publication mode - an HTML snapshot or a document with source code.

 Updating an existing document will not change its publication mode.